-cases, the vector loops were inserted into the short loops for vectorization.
-Many loops were split into multiple loops and temporary local arrays were used to "carry" data between them.
+Within science subroutines, vector loops run over grid or subgrid units.
+Other short loops run over snow and soil levels within a column or PFT.
+In most cases, the vector loops were inserted into the short loops for vectorization.
+Many loops were split into multiple loops and temporary local arrays (vectors) were used to "carry" data between them.
 Many of the vector loops use filters for indirect addressing of relevant columns and PFTs.
-Since arrays in data structures are implemented as pointers, compilers can not determine if vector dependencies exist.
-As a result, compiler directives are required in order to obtain loop vectorization.
+Since arrays in data structures are implemented as pointers, compilers cannot determine if vector dependences exist.
+As a result, compiler directives are required in order to obtain loop vectorization in most cases on both the Cray X1 and the Earth Simulator.

 Figure 4 shows an example of a filter loop within a science subroutine.
 First, local pointers are created to shorten the notation used in equations.
 The subsequent loop over all non-lake columns is preceded by Cray X1 and Earth Simulator compiler directives.
 The first directive tells the Cray X1 compiler that the loop is concurrent, meaning it may be streamed and vectorized.
-The second directive tells the Earth Simulator compiler that no vector dependencies exist in the loop.
+The second directive tells the Earth Simulator compiler that no vector dependences exist in the loop.
 Within the loop, the column index is obtained from the non-lake column filter vector, the appropriate landunit index is obtained from the column's landunit vector, and the appropriate gridcell index is obtained from the column's gridcell vector.
 Next, the landunit type and the ground temperature of the column are checked.
+If the landunit contains water and the ground temperature is above freezing, three variables are initialized to zero.
+Other computations are usually performed within such loops.